 The specific approach to SEO is going to vary from site to site, at the same time, the methods are generally going to fall along the same lines, including:

 Resolving issues identified by a Google Lighthouse audit.
 Resolve the issues that Google itself identifies on your website.
 Additional technical items include URL Structure, Site Mapping, Adding ALT text to images, etc.

 Adding on-site content.
-For example, services pages, FAQ pages, About pages, all provide opportunities to add natural and relevant target keywords.
+For example, services pages, FAQ pages, About pages, and blog posts all provide opportunities to add natural and relevant target keywords.